 If you would like more information about how to properly conduct these regular meetings with key staff members and associate attorneys (including their scheduling, timing and even detailed agendas), please join me for a special presentation entitled, “The Proven System for Holding Efficient and Productive Meetings with Associates and Staff”.
 For more information and to register, click here.

 ABOUT THE AUTHOR

-Attorney Philip J. Kavesh is the principal of one of the largest estate planning firms in California – – Kavesh, Minor and Otis – – now in its 35th year of business.
+Attorney Philip J. Kavesh is the principal of one of the largest estate planning firms in California – – Kavesh, Minor and Otis – – with over 40+ years in business.
 He is also the President of The Ultimate Estate Planner, Inc., which provides a variety of training, marketing and practice-building products and services for estate planning professionals.
-If you would like more information or have a question for him, he can be reached at email@example.com or by phone at 1-866-754-6477.
+If you would like more information or have a question for him, he can be reached at firstname.lastname@example.org or by phone at 1-866-754-6477.

 Image courtesy of iosphere at FreeDigitalPhotos.net.